 Since the game's announcement in 2012, TaleWorlds Entertainment have kept the release date for Mount & Blade II: Bannerlord a closely guarded secret.
 There’s nothing remotely resembling an official release date for the game with both its Steam page and official website refusing to give even a rough idea of when we might be able to finally play it.

-There is a slight glimmer of hope though, that Mount & Blade II: Bannerlord will come out in 2017, which was mentioned as a potential release window by the team during an E3 2016 Twitch stream.
-Managing director Ali Erkin spoke about the most likely release window for the game in an interview with PC Gamer.
+There was once a slight glimmer of hope that Mount & Blade II: Bannerlord would come out in 2017, with a potential release window mentioned by the team during an E3 2016 Twitch stream.
+Managing director Ali Erkin later spoke about the most likely release window for the game in an interview with PC Gamer.
 “When all is done and we see a system working really well, we feel that it was worth the extra time and effort.
 While we missed our 2016 target, we are confident we’ll be able to get the game out in some form this year.”
-Hopefully, that means something playable by the end of the year.

 Unfortunately we saw no such thing.
-Our hopes were dashed in 2017, but here's hoping we see a 2018 release.
+Our hopes were dashed in 2017, so currently all eyes are on a 2018 Bannerlord release date.